My cycling fueling guide

 • a bit of sticky gel that always seems to get on my gloves,

-So, I generally prefer bars; they’re easier to handle and give me something solid to eat.
+I generally prefer bars; they’re easier to handle and give me something solid to eat, though again expensive.

 Discovering dates as an alternative